roshelle-en/Enhanced-RIP-A-New-Routing-Protocol-Design/README.md

 ⋅PacketLoss

+Where:

-Hop Count: Basic RIP-style metric (1–15)
+Hop Count – Basic RIP-style metric (1–15)

-Bandwidth: Higher bandwidth is prioritized by using the inverse value
+Bandwidth – Higher bandwidth is prioritized using its inverse

-Delay (RTT): Latency measurement using lightweight probes
+Delay (RTT) – Measured with lightweight probes

-Jitter (optional): Variation in delay
+Jitter (optional) – Variation in delay

-Packet Loss (optional): Reliability indicator
+Packet Loss (optional) – Reliability indicator

-Weights (a0–a4): Configurable by administrators to prioritize specific needs
+Weights (a₀–a₄) – Configurable constants set by administrators to prioritize specific needs

 👉 This enables flexible routing decisions for high-throughput, low-latency, or reliability-focused networks.